learn-co-curriculum/react-hooks-components-basics/README.md

 starts with a capital letter and returns JSX.

-Going forward, we will continue with this example and show how components can be re-used and how they can be written as dynamic templates, where their content is interchangeable.
+Going forward, we will continue with this example and show how components can be re-used and how they can be written as templates in which content is populated dynamically.

 ## Resources